 Jökulsárlón Aurora Borealis

-I was much warmer tonight.
+I was much warmer the second night.
 Andy’s time lapse included a slight reflection from the lagoon. the lights went in phases again from little activity to bright streaks in the sky.
-Andy again headed to the car earlier than I did.
 There was something spectacular about the aurora borealis that made me forget that is was cold out.
 I finished my time lapse and headed back to the car.
 On my way back, the solar winds picked up again, so I took a few pictures near the car.

 We headed back to the cabin around midnight, so we were out for two to three hours.
 We went to bed and decided to re-pack for departure in the morning.